Intelligent-CAT-Lab/AlphaTrans/README.md

 ```
 python3 src/preprocessing/reduce_third_party_libs.py <project_name>
 ```
-The project name is the name of a directory from `/java_projects/original_projects`.
-After reduction, a directory of the same name will appear under `/java_projects/automated_reduced_projects/`.
+The project name is the name of a directory from `java_projects/original_projects`.
+After reduction, a directory of the same name will appear under `java_projects/automated_reduced_projects/`.

 ### 2. Program Transformation

-Execute the following from the root directory of the repository to perform program transformation on a specific project.
+Before doing program transformation, please follow the steps mentioned in [CodeQL Database Creation and Static Analysis](#1-codeql-database-creation--static-analysis) to properly create databases of reduced projects and generate query outputs.
+Then, execute the following to perform program transformation on a specific project.
+The `<project_dir_overload_methods>` and `<project_dir_overload_constructors>` are the directories of projects with overload methods and constructors.
+You can choose the directory names.

 ```
 bash scripts/program_transformation.sh <project_dir_overload_methods> <project_dir_overload_constructors> <project_name>